- Study at Deakin

 The School of Communication and Creative Arts offers the Bachelor of Arts (Honours) in the following disciplines:

-Note: The School of Communication and Creative Arts (Honours) is offered at the Melbourne Burwood Campus to all students, to Geelong Waurn Ponds Campus students and Off Campus students subject to agreement with the Honours Co-ordinator.
+Note: The School of Communication and Creative Arts (Honours) is offered at the Melbourne Burwood Campus to all students, to Geelong Waurn Ponds and Waterfront Campus students and Off Campus students subject to agreement with the Honours Co-ordinator.

 The School of Humanities and Social Sciences offers the Bachelor of Arts (Honours) in the following disciplines: